-Service utilisation for specific population groups is described in the following section of this chapter, 6.6 Priority populations.
+Service utilisation for specific population groups is described in section 6.7 - Priority populations, of this chapter.

-6.5.1 Medicare subsidised mental health services
+6.6.1 Medicare subsidised mental health services

 In the five years from 2016/17 to 2020/21, the overall crude rate of Medicare-subsidised mental healthspecific services in the Adelaide PHN region increased by 11%.
 General practitioner (GP) provided services increased by 10% in this period, clinical psychologist services increased by 18%, while Medicaresubsidised psychiatrist services decreased by 4% (AIHW 2022g).